dharc-org/chad-ap/object/development/06/motivating-scenario.md

 ## Description
 A `cultural resource` can be considered in terms of its essence (`work`), its content (`expression`), its format (`manifestation`) and its physical localization (`item`).

-The work has a number of `titles`, each with a `type` (e.g. original title, exhibition title, etc.) and a `content`.
-The work itself can have a `type` as well.
+The work has a number of `titles`, each with a `type` (e.g. original title, exhibition title, etc.) and a content.
+The work itself can have a type as well.
 Moreover, it can be composed of other works.

-The expression is created by a `expression creation event` along with the work.
+The expression is created by a `creation event` along with the work.
 An expression embodies one or more manifestations and can be about some `concepts`.
 The expression creation event is carried out in a `time span` that can be expressed through either a fuzzy temporal label or a start and an end date.

 The manifestation has a type and is referred to by a `licensing statement` documented in an external `document`.
 Finally, it is exemplified by a item.